So, What is Stopping You?

-- Why the dynamics of forecasting is important.
-When your startup change, they change.
+- Why the dynamics of forecasting is important

-- If you should choose a Top-down or Bottom-up strategy in your startup.
+- Whether you should choose a top-down or bottom-up strategy in your startup

 The first thing you need to keep in mind is the definition of sales forecasting.
 Sales forecasting is a form of budgeting that involves predicting the number of products you will sell within a defined period.

-The prediction is usually based on historical data, but you can also use data from competitors and general economic trends as factors.
+The prediction is usually based on historical data, but you can also use data from competitors and general economic trends.
 Sales forecasting is crucial to your financial health and business operations because it guides the required production level and the related costs.
-On a personal level, you might be alright with buying a new pair of boots every month.
+On a personal level, you might be all right with buying a new pair of boots every month.
 But if you’re going to sell boots, you don’t want to be stuck with 50 pairs you can’t sell.
 That’s why you forecast.

 Let’s dive a little bit deeper and have a look at a forecasting example.
 Suppose you forecast an increase in sales volume of 25% in the next three months.
 This information can help you make critical business decisions: How much should you produce?
-Do you need more people?
+Do you need more staff?
 Or less?
 How should you handle and distribute your resources to achieve the exact predictions?
-In other words, Forecasting is all about predicting the future as best as you can to make sure you even out your resources and reach your goals.
-If you were to run a marathon, you wouldn’t spend all your energy on the first 5 miles run, would you?
+Forecasting is all about predicting the future as best as you can to make sure you even out your resources and reach your goals.
+If you were to run a marathon, you wouldn’t spend all your energy on the first 5 miles, would you?

-Just like you can forecast increases, you can also forecast decreases in sales volume in the future, which can help you take preventative measures such as scaling back production on specific products or services.
+Just as you can forecast growth, you can also forecast decreases in sales volume in the future.
+This can help you take preventative measures such as scaling back production on specific products or services.